NIEM/NIEM.github.io/model/concepts/index.md

 ---
   title: Concepts
   icon: fa-cog
-  description: The basic building blocks used to construct the model.
+  description: This section describes the building blocks used to construct the model.
   links:
   - url: /model/concepts/namespace/
     group: Basics